Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Copy code
 python start_terminal.py
 Usage
 Once the terminal is running, simply type your commands in English.
-The system will parse your input, generate the corresponding Python code, execute it, and provide feedback directly in the terminal.
+The system will parse your input, generate the corresponding code, execute it, and provide feedback directly in the terminal.

 Example interaction: